hashicorp/terraform-provider-azurerm/website/docs/r/trusted_signing_certificate_profile.html.markdown

 * `create` - (Defaults to 30 minutes) Used when creating the Trusted Signing Certificate Profile.
 * `read` - (Defaults to 5 minutes) Used when retrieving the Trusted Signing Certificate Profile.
+* `update` - (Defaults to 30 minutes) Used when updating the Trusted Signing Certificate Profile.
 * `delete` - (Defaults to 30 minutes) Used when deleting the Trusted Signing Certificate Profile.

 ## Import